-It would only take a few things to make huge improvements in the quality of the information.
+It would only take a few things to make huge improvements in the quality of the information using accounting accounts.

-- Review the setup of the accounts and ask are they designed to give you the manangement information that you need
+- Review the setup of the accounts and ask are they designed to give you the management information that you need

 - Sanity check the information that has been input.
 Prepare bank reconciliations to prove that your bank account is reliable.
-Review your debtors account and make any corrections necessary for discounts, bad debts etc. Do the same for your creditors – reviewing for discounts and writeoffs etc.
+Review your customer balances and make any corrections necessary for discounts, bad debts etc. Do the same for your suppliers – reviewing for discounts and write-offs etc.

-- Finally print off a Profit and Loss and Balance.
-Go through the Balance Sheet first.
-Is every asset listed correctly?
-Do the liabilities look correct?
-If your balance sheet is reliable, then the net profit to date must be reliable.
-When looking at the Profit and Loss, I like having a drilldown feature.
-When someone says “whats in telephone or whatever”, you can just drill down on the account to see what transaction make up the figure for telephone.
+When looking at the Profit and Loss, I like having a drill down feature.
+When someone says “whats in an account”, you can just drill down on the account to see what transactions make up the figure for that account.

-- If you do all of that, you accounts will be reasonably reliable and good enough to work with.
+- If you do all of that, your accounts will be reasonably reliable and good enough to work with.

 If you have any comments on this article or if there are any areas you would like to address, please do let me know.